CorentinAube/NanoViZer/README.md

 ## 3. Installation
 ### 3.1 For non-bioinformaticians
+If there are any issues, does not hesitate to contact us.

 #### 3.1.1.
 For Linux or MacOS user
 - In a first time download NanoViZer by clicking on the green button "<> Code" and by choosing "Download ZIP".
 - Then unzip the file and move it on your Documents.